Total COVID-19 vaccine doses administered in India cross 200-crore mark | Health

 According to health ministry officials, 71 per cent of the vaccination has taken place in Covid vaccination centres located in rural and 29 per cent in urban areas.

-Also, 48.9 per cent of the total doses were administered to women while 51.5 per cent in men.
-According to the data, 0.02 per cent of total vaccine doses administered were given to 'Others'.
+Also, 48.9 per cent of the total doses were administered to men while 51.5 per cent to women.
+According to the data, 0.02 per cent of total vaccine doses administered were given to ‘Others’.

 In Andhra Pradesh, Andaman and Nicobar Islands, Jammu and Kashmir, Himachal Pradesh, Lakshadweep, Chandigarh, Telangana and Goa, 100 per cent of the 12 year plus eligible population is fully vaccinated.